ParaCoToUl/noarr-pipelines/docs/scheduler.md

 ## Simple scheduler

 The `SimpleScheduler` is currently the default scheduler one would use in a pipeline.
 It also advances nodes in generations, like the `DebuggingScheduler`, but each generation runs all the nodes in parallel.
 At the end of each generation is a synchronization barrier and stopping condition detection.
-This algorithm is not optimal, but is good-enough in most cases.
+This algorithm is not optimal but is good enough in most cases.
 A proper, fully parallel scheduler could be implemented in the future.

 The algorithm for this scheduler is described by this code: